IBM/banking-risk-mitigation-nlu-studio/README.md

 ibmcloud cf push Client_Network_Banking_V1
 ```

-If you wish to change the name of the IBM Cloud application- Navigate to the `manifest.yml` file and update the `name` field.
+`NOTE: If you wish to change the name of the IBM Cloud application- Navigate to the `manifest.yml` file and update the `name` field.`

+This step may take about 20 minutes to complete.

+Once it is completed, follow the URL mentioned in your CLI to view the application.

 To understand how to use the application, directly navigate to [Step 5](#5-running-the-python-application)